confluentinc/cloud-consumption-report/README.md

 2. Java 17+
 3. Docker

+**_NOTE:_** Please use a dedicated Metrics API key for this application as there is a rate limit of 50 requests/min on the api calls.

 ## Report Contents

 1. List of clusters which have the overall usage of more than 90% (Over utilized clusters)